American Jewish Congress: 1980s and 1990s

-2000–2010
+21st century

 In 2004, the AJCongress led a successful effort to keep federal funds out of Catholic schools.
 U.S. District Judge Gladys Kessler sided with the AJCongress, which argued that federal funds were being used to pay for the teaching of Catholic values through programs such as the University of Notre Dame's Alliance for Catholic Education.
 AmeriCorps argued that its funding was based on a program's secular activities, not religious teachings.
 But Judge Kessler ruled that the religious and secular activities were not sufficiently separated or monitored.

 The AJCongress suspended its activities and laid off much of its staff on July 13, 2010, because it had run out of operating funds due to losses in the Madoff scandal.
 It disclosed that it lost roughly $21 million of the $24 million in endowments it had invested through Bernard Madoff and his firm, money that supported the AJCongress and its programs.
 The endowments supported about one quarter of the AJCongress' budget, which was $6.2 million in 2006.
 The AJCongress had connected with Madoff through Martin and Lillian Steinberg, supporters of AJCongress and friends of Madoff who invested with him, and Madoff became a trusted advisor of AJCongress on financial matters.
 The AJCongress increased its investments with Madoff in 2004, after it sold its New York headquarters for $18 million in 2003, and when the Steinbergs died they left approximately $17 million to the organization, which was also invested with Madoff.
 While the financial losses of the endowment were crippling, others noted that the AJCongress had long been in the shadow of larger American Jewish organizations such as the AJC and the Anti-Defamation League (ADL).
 While the AJCongress focused on religious freedom in America, free speech, and women's rights, donors showed more interest in Israel and anti-Semitism.

 While the AJCongress had a long history of fighting aid to religious schools, the effort proved to be in conflict with Orthodox Jewish communities that were very successful in attracting government funds for students.
 An investigation by The Jewish Daily Forward showed that each year, tens of millions of dollars in federal Pell Grants go to yeshivas, which typically focus on Talmud study rather than secular subjects.
 For 2010, 63 of the 152 religious institutions that received Pell Grants were Jewish, the data shows.
 The Jewish schools received 53% of the $84.5 million in Pell Grant money that went to religious schools in 2010.
 Of the top ten Pell Grant recipients in dollar terms in 2010, six were yeshivas.